kaltura-vpaas/virtual-meeting-rooms/README.md

 You can create a resource using the [`scheduleResource.add`](https://developer.kaltura.com/console/service/scheduleResource/action/add) action, which will return a `KalturaLocationScheduleResource` object.
 The resource *must* have a name, and it should include **tags** of `vcprovider:newrow` in order to be recognized as a virtual meeting room.

 Once created, the response will return an `id`, which you should hold on to.
-However, if you've lost track of it - no worries.
-You can see all of your scheduled resources by calling [`scheduleResource.list`](https://developer.kaltura.com/console/service/scheduleResource/action/list).
+However, if you've lost track of it - no worries, you can see all of your scheduled resources by calling [`scheduleResource.list`](https://developer.kaltura.com/console/service/scheduleResource/action/list).

 **Note: you should be using an ADMIN Kaltura Session for this creation.**